Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 netsh interface portproxy add v4tov4 listenport=$port listenaddress=$localaddress connectport=$port connectaddress=$apimPrivateIP
 ```

-* You can confirm that `IP Enable Router` has been changed
+- Confirm that `IP Enable Router` has been changed:

 ![reg01](./assets/reg01.png)

-* An inbound firewall rule has been created for TCP port 443:
+- Confirm inbound firewall rule has been created for TCP port 443:

 ![port443](./assets/port443.png)

-* There is a new listener on port 443 and forwarder set up: (Netstat -AN)
+- Confirm there is a new listener on port 443 and forwarder set up (Netstat -AN):

 ![netstat](./assets/netstat.png)